 Finding: The subject property is located outside of the Urban Service Area; therefore, an Urban Growth Preliminary Declaration has been required.
-As conditioned, the tentative subdivision plan can is designed to accommodate required on-site and off-site improvements.
+As conditioned, the tentative subdivision plan is designed to accommodate required on-site and off-site improvements.

-10. Analysis of Urban Growth Preliminary Declaration
+6. Criteria for Granting an Urban Growth Preliminary Declaration